tldr-pages/tldr/pages/common/git-effort.md

 `git effort -- --author="{{username}}"`

-- Display files modified at a specific time/date, showing commits and active days:
+- Display files modified since a specific time/date, showing commits and active days:

 `git effort -- --since="{{last month}}"`

-- Display only the specified file or directory, showing commits and active days:
+- Display only the specified files or directories, showing commits and active days:

-`git effort {{path/to/file_or_directory}}`
+`git effort {{path/to/file_or_directory1 path/to/file_or/directory2 ...}}`

-- Display all files modified in a specific directory, showing commits and active days:
+- Display all files in a specific directory, showing commits and active days:

 `git effort {{path/to/directory/*}}`